uestla/ReCaptchaControl/README.md

 ```

 IMPORTANT: The [recaptcha.ajax.js](assets/recaptcha.ajax.js) script loads the official JavaScript library because it needs to render the reCATPCHAs [explicitely](https://developers.google.com/recaptcha/docs/display#explicit_render).
 So please be careful not to loaded by yourself as well.

+### Testing

+You may have noticed the [tests/manual](tests/manual) directory.
+Its content is actualy live at https://kesspess.cz/recaptcha.

+To get it to work on your local machine, do following:

+1. copy `app/config/config.local.neon.template` to `app/config/config.local.neon`
+2. fill reCAPTCHA keys properly in `app/config/config.local.neon`
+3. run `composer install`
+4. run `bower install`

+After that you should be able to run it via your local web server.

+The form definitions are in [TestPresenter](tests/manual/app/presenters/TestPresenter.php).

+Individual example templates are located in [presenters/templates](tests/manual/app/presenters/templates) directory.